-From August 2018 – May 2019, one topic will be covered per month (topics descriptions subject to change).
-Participants will be asked to view a 30–45 minute recorded lecture in advance of a live Q&A session with RLI faculty.
+From August 2019 – May 2020, one topic will be covered each month.
+Participants will view a recorded webinar and then participate in a live 30 minute Q&A session with faculty.

 Richard Duszak, MD, FACR, FRBMA

 Many emerging leaders believe that they cannot assume leadership responsibilities without a formal title, but some of the most effective leaders are the ones who lead in a grassroots manner.
 This session will help emerging young leaders identify inner strengths and unique opportunities that will complement traditional organizational leadership.

 In order for leaders to be successful, they must regularly engage in difficult, though crucial conversations.
 This session will focus on ways to identify when this is necessary, and how best to engage others in these important conversations.

 Successful leaders in both private and academic practices regularly participate in negotiations, which can include equipment purchases and leases, employee hiring and hospital and other contracts.
 This session focuses on identifying mutual wins in every negotiation, and how to avoid common pitfalls in the negotiation process.

 The hallmark of a leader is one who creates environments for success and can foster high-functioning teams — something that is not taught in traditional medical education.
 This session focuses on developing skills and tools that will help radiologists build and be a part of high-functioning teams, and establish shared goals and vision for the future.

 The most effective leaders create environments for others to succeed, rather than simply delegating tasks, and seek to serve those that they lead.
 This session will outline basic principles of servant leadership.

 Humans all have biases that interfere with their ability to effectively identify, engage, and cultivate talent.
 This session will help emerging radiology leaders identify and acknowledge their own hidden biases and actively engage in practices to overcome them.